 The next step includes interviews with business process owners and stakeholders to ensure the most accurate and useful information is captured for further analysis.
 For example, underwriting as a function is composed of both the individual underwriter and the actual process of underwriting.
 Hence, we initiate the identification phase by choosing parameters that affect both the individual and the business process: the degree of work variation (including project management and analytic skills required) and the degree of business process complexity (including both the process traits and business impact).

 Once an automation score is acquired, individual organizations or business units can begin piloting, phased development and eventual application of cognitive automation in addition to early RPA deployments.
 Obviously, selection of the right processes and the right level of automation can be tricky.
 To overcome this oversight, it’s important to get the right stakeholders committed to the program early in the game.

-Smart machines, or those endowed with AI, have been described by the World Economic Forum as the fourth wave of the industrial revolution (after steam power in 1784, mass production in 1870, and electronic computing in 1969).
+Smart machines, or those endowed with AI, are described as the fourth wave of the industrial revolution.
 Before planning your approach to catching this wave, it’s important to note that the automation adoption curve is extremely steep, no industry will go untouched and, like previous industrial waves, this will fundamentally change the way we all work.

 Moving forward, insurers must view things from a dual lens: A microscopic view for achieving the low-hanging fruits of RPA, and a telescopic view for cognitive or smart automation opportunities in the not-so-distant future.
 A detailed plan of action should balance these two goals, because today’s successful RPA initiatives can provide a foundation for tomorrow’s cognitive automation.
 It will also help win the trust of senior management by demonstrating scalable value.